 We use annualized recurring and usage revenue ("ARR") to measure the success of our strategy to attract and retain customers.
-Total ARR as of June 30, 2023 was \$703.0 million and increased 2% from the end of the first quarter of fiscal 2023.
-ARR from mid-market and enterprise customers represented 76% of total ARR and increased 1% compared to the end of the first quarter of fiscal 2023.
+Total ARR as of September 30, 2023 was \$707 million and increased 2% from the end of the second quarter of fiscal 2023.
+ARR from mid-market and enterprise customers represented 76% of total ARR and remained flat compared to the end of the second quarter of fiscal 2023.
 We define enterprise customers as customers generating more than \$100,000 in ARR, mid-market as customers with ARR between \$25,000 and \$100,000, and small business as customers with up to \$25,000 in ARR.
-Mid-market customers often become enterprise customers over time as they expand their deployments and adopt more solutions from our XCaaS portfolio.
+Mid-market customers may become enterprise customers over time as they expand their deployments and adopt more solutions from our XCaaS portfolio.

-ARR from enterprise customers has increased steadily as a percentage of total ARR, increasing from 35% of total ARR in fiscal 2019 to 58% of total ARR at the end of the first quarter of fiscal 2024.
-We have increased our focus on mid-market and enterprise customers because these organizations typically have more complex communication and contact center requirements compared to the needs of small business customers.
+ARR from enterprise customers has increased steadily as a percentage of total ARR, increasing from 35% of total ARR in fiscal 2019 to 58% of total ARR at the end of the second quarter of fiscal 2024.

-ARR associated with small business customers was 24% of total ARR for the first quarter of fiscal 2024.
+ARR associated with small business customers was 24% of total ARR for the second quarter of fiscal 2024.
 We remain committed to retaining our installed base of small business customers but have reduced promotional programs and digital marketing to attract new small business UCaaS-only customers.
 See "Key Business Metrics" below for further discussion on how we define ARR.

 In August 2022, we refinanced approximately \$403.8 million of the \$500.0 million aggregate principal amount of 2024 Notes through an exchange for approximately \$201.9 million in 2028 Notes plus approximately \$181.8 million in cash.
 The cash payment was funded with the partial proceeds of a \$250.0 million senior secured term loan due in 2027 entered into in August 2022.
-Concurrently with the issuance of the 2028 Notes, we repurchased 10,695,000 shares of our common stock for approximately \$60.0 million in privately negotiated transactions with a limited number of holders.
+Concurrently with the issuance of the 2028 Notes, we repurchased 10,695,000 shares of our common stock for approximately \$60 million in privately negotiated transactions with a limited number of holders.
 In September 2022, December 2022, and February 2023, we repurchased \$6.0 million, \$21.8 million, and \$5.0 million in aggregate principal amount of the 2024 Notes, respectively, in separate privately negotiated transactions.
-Approximately \$63.3 million of the 2024 Notes remained outstanding as of June 30, 2023.
+Approximately \$63.3 million of the 2024 Notes remained outstanding as of September 30, 2023.
 See Note 6, Convertible Senior Notes and Term Loan to our condensed consolidated financial statements for details.
 In May 2023, we voluntarily prepaid \$25.0 million of principal amount outstanding on our senior secured term loan, reducing the total principal amount outstanding to \$225.0 million.
+Due to the adjustable nature of the interest rate on our senior secured term loan, our net income may vary.